imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 ## 9. Verification
+- Use "journalctl -u linux-voice-assistant.service -f" to check for errors for ALSA and PluseAudio.
+Debugging is enabled.
-- Use journalctl -fu linux-voice-assistant.service to check for errors.
+- Use "journalctl --user -u linux-voice-assistant.service -f" to check for errors when using PipeWire.
 Debugging is enabled.
  - Expect logs like `Connected to Home Assistant`
  - Look for `[OWW] Detection: name=...` followed by re-arming/cycling
  - Ask: *“What time is it?”* and confirm TTS reply